 Dr. Caves can prevent tooth cavities with professional cleaning and sealants, which are plastic coverings that protect teeth.
 If you already have signs of tooth decay, the dentist may recommend the following treatment:

-If the tooth decay is more extensive, Dr. Caves may use an indirect restoration such as gold or ceramic filling to protect the tooth.
+- Porcelain or Gold Fillings: If the tooth decay is more extensive, Dr. Caves may use an indirect restoration, such as a gold or ceramic filling, to protect the tooth.